burnhamup/humbletrove/README.md

 # humbletrove
-A browser extension to restore access to trove.
+A chrome browser extension to restore access to trove.

+# How to install
+I don't know.
+You can download the repo and sideload the unpacked extension.

 # How To Use
 After installing, click the extension to open a page that shows all the games in the Humble Trove.